-A background check is a compilation of a person’s personal records, criminal records, commercial records and financial records often used to verify a person’s identity or ensure that the information given by that person is true and accurate and that they are trustworthy individuals and/or upstanding citizens.
-Background checks are often used by employers as a means of judging a job candidate’s past mistakes, character and fitness and to identify potential hiring risks for safety and security reasons.
-A general list of the research conducted during a background check includes verification of a person’s academic history, character reference checks, employment history, criminal record history, personal identity, address history and credit history.
+A background check is a compilation of a person’s personal records, criminal records, commercial records, and financial records often used to verify a person’s identity or ensure that the information given by that person is true and accurate and that they are trustworthy individuals and/or upstanding citizens.
+Background checks are often used by employers as a means of judging a job candidate’s past mistakes, character, and fitness and to identify potential hiring risks for safety and security reasons.
+A general list of the research conducted during a background check includes verification of a person’s academic history, character reference checks, employment history, criminal record history, personal identity, address history, and credit history.

 Employers often conduct background checks on potential new employees, which can be as basic as checking for valid social security numbers and previous employers.
 Sometimes job opportunities, such as with the U.S. government, may require a more in-depth background check because the individual will be serving in a position that requires a security clearance or need to be near sensitive information.

-The basic information needed to conduct a background check are the person’s full name, date of birth and social security number if checking their credit report.
+The basic information needed to conduct a background check is the person’s full name, date of birth and social security number if checking their credit report.
 To check a person’s criminal records does not require a social security number.